 But sometimes, it’s nice to have an alternative option.

-AccessAlly includes its own product and order form setup, so you can just log into your WordPress membership site to set up and manage your products (both one-time purchase and subscription payments are included).
+AccessAlly includes its own product and order form setup, so you can just log into your WordPress membership site to set up and manage your products (both one-time purchase and recurring subscription payments are included).
 And, if you want to run a promotion with coupons, you can do that, too.

 Plus, with AccessAlly’s 3-step order form, you can create an automated follow-up sequence when someone abandons their cart and doesn’t complete the order.